berkes/berkes.github.com/src/_posts/2022-11-08-fediverse-inefficiencies.markdown

 airplanes).
 There isn't a single gram of waste in my "supply-chain": everything ends as compost or chicken food (manure!)[4].

 There is **resilience**.
-If my potatoes, my neighbors' probably won't.
+If my potatoes fail, my neighbors' probably won't.
 And even if theirs fail, I still have pumpkins, corn, spinach and much more to cover the loss.
-When our chickens get the chicken-flue, they won't all die (we've selected them for strength, not optimal-egg-laying-efficiency).
+When our chickens get the chicken-flu, they won't all die (we've selected them for strength, not optimal-egg-laying-efficiency).
 And even if they do, it's "just" 8 chickens dead, not 100.000s.
 Monoculture is a terrible risk.

 With decentralized systems like the Fediverse, like Mastodon, we see very similar trade-offs.
-We see the same kinds of efficiencies, but the same kinds of efficiencies.
+We see the same kinds of efficiencies, but the same kinds of inefficiencies.

 ## Fediverse Technical Inefficiencies